-I am an “organizational nut” I Know I admit it, but somehow I feel it is like the “always be prepared” oath I must have taken as a child and being the oldest of 6 and all that entails.
+I am an “organizational nut” I Know, I admit it, somehow I feel it is the “always be prepared” oath I must have taken as a child and being the oldest of 6 and all that entails.
 So when I was getting my husband prepared for his surgery last week, I kept making lists of things to bring, things he needed to get to bring, things I should remember to leave at home so I thought this might make an interesting post for others!

 The following hospital list includes the most important things to bring with you when you are admitted to the hospital:

 1. Hospital Papers: